Mediterranean Quinoa and Chickpea Salad

 I love a good quinoa salad and always feel so healthy when I’m eating one.

-This quinoa salad is easy, ready in 20 minutes, and is chock full of Mediterranean-inspired ingredients including chickpeas, artichoke hearts, black Kalamata olives, and goat cheese.
+• This quinoa salad is easy, ready in 20 minutes, and chock full of Mediterranean-inspired ingredients, including chickpeas, artichoke hearts, black Kalamata olives, and goat cheese.

-I also added fresh spinach to amp up the green level, red onion for a flavor boost, as well as lemon juice and apple cider vinegar to give the quinoa salad some tangy zest!
+• I also added fresh spinach to amp up the green level, red onion for a flavor boost, and lemon juice and apple cider vinegar to give the quinoa salad some tangy zest!

 Ingredients in Mediterranean Quinoa Salad